robw147/watsonml_semanticsearch/Readme.md

 - SemanticSearch_WatsonML.ipynb

-the notebook covers the main steps to build and deploy the model with the test data set (see the data section below.)

-Also see the
+which details the main steps to deploy a search based function as a Watson ML API.

 ##  Use case